P06B1

 4

-Unplug sensors on circuit B one at a time and observe if the reference voltage recovers to 5 volts to isolate a shorted sensor.
+Unplug sensors on circuit B one at a time and watch for the reference to recover, isolating a shorted sensor.

 -